NicholasBoss/itm111grading/README.md

 (Use the 8.0.34 versions on Windows, MAC users: Workbench does not work normally but you can try using the 8.0.36 versions)

-A student user with access to the following databases:
+A student user and database access:

-bike

-employees

-magazine

-v_art

-world

-film

-university

-The student user and database access can be created from the files in the `setup` folder
+This can be created from the files in the `setup` folder

 On line 9 in root.py, you may need to replace the password with your root password if you are on a local machine.
 If you are using AWS to grade, you can ignore this.